SubaSubashini/segmentation-app/README.md

----

 📊 Results & Insights

-Identified 4 distinct customer segments based on income and spending behavior.
+<li>Identified 4 distinct customer segments based on income and spending behavior.

 Business can: